kart699/webroot/README.md

 | $BCTIAPIStatus | Returns the API status code of the request made |

 #####  Retrieve reputation information of URL:
-This feature returns reputation related information of URLs, for example: country, popularity, age, etc.
+Returns reputation related information of URLs, for example: country, popularity, age, etc.

 - input : An URL for which you want to retrieve information.